-The 8th edition of the MARCHA ALBERTO CONTADOR will depart at 8:00am on SATURDAY, the 29th of September 2018, from Oliva, Valencia.
-Its route will consist of 167 kilometres and will conclude where it started, with the finish-line time limit set at 3:35pm.
-It is open to all cyclists aged 18 and over, or 16 and over with formal written parental authorisation.
+The 8th edition of the GRAN FONDO ALBERTO CONTADOR will depart at 8:00am on SATURDAY, the 21th of September 2019, from Oliva, Valencia.
+Its have two routes will consist of 167 kilometers and 115 kilometers and will conclude where it started, with the finish-line time limit set at 3:35pm.
+It is open to all cyclists aged 18 and over, or 16 and over with formal written parental authorization.

 The organisation reserves the right to modify the departure time, and must inform participants during or before bib collection.